Advanced Usage of Pipenv¶

 Note

-will never attempt to re-lock your dependencies as it is considered an atomic operation. pipenv install
+``pipenv install --ignore-pipfile`` is nearly equivalent to ``pipenv sync``, but ``pipenv sync`` will *never* attempt to re-lock your dependencies as it is considered an atomic operation. ``pipenv install`` by default does attempt to re-lock unless using the ``--deploy`` flag.

 You may only wish to verify your Pipfile.lock